Super Smash Bros.

 Final Smash Concepts

-According to the game's director, Masahiro Sakurai, Final Smashes were intended to have been introduced since this game, but this concept was later implemented only in Super Smash Bros.
-Brawl, Super Smash Bros. for Nintendo 3DS, and Super Smash Bros. for Wii U .
+According to the game's director, Masahiro Sakurai, Final Smashes were intended to have been included since this game, but this idea never ended up happening.
+Final Smashes were later introduced in Super Smash Bros.
+Brawl.
 Sounds are the only remaining leftovers, and a few of them are used unaltered in Brawl, albeit with audio filters applied in real-time.
 All of these can be played in the system debug menu, although certain clips are exclusive to the Japanese version.

 |Fox||366||"Ike!", a Japanese term usually translated as either "come on" or "let's go."|